This chapter presents the RSA algorithm, as an example of public key cryptography.

 Now we consider the guidelines for choosing values of parameters in RSA key generation.

-The primes p and q should be chosen randomly (again, they are private, so should be hard for an attacker to guess).
+The primes and should be chosen randomly (again, they are private, so should be hard for an attacker to guess).
 A common approach is to choose a large odd number and then check if it is prime.
 There are primality testing algorithms that can either prove the number selected is prime, or give high confidence that it is prime (i.e. probabilistic test).
 When RSA is used for signatures—it’s most common use—probabilistic testing is sufficient (it is faster than testing for provable primes).

 Now we look at why RSA is considered secure by considering the possible attacks on RSA.